h4nwei/SPAQ/README.md

 ## Proposed Models
+We train a baseline (BL) to predict the quality of captured images and three variants that make use of EXIF tags (MT-E), image attributes (MT-A), and scene category labels (MT-S).
 We provide two images to test the blind image quality assessment (BIQA) models.

 ### Prerequisites
-The release version of BIQA models were implemented and has been tested in Ubuntu 16.04 with
+The release version of BIQA models were implemented and have been tested in Ubuntu 16.04 with
 - Python = 3.5.0
 - PyTorch = 1.1.1
 - torchvision = 0.3.0